HTB - Writer Write-up

 Knowing that I could read files on the target, I wanted to find out if there were any vulnerabilities on the website, since I worked with the assumption that it was still under development.
 To do so, I had to find out what was the absolute path of the website.

-The default virtual host points to the absolute path of the resource
+will include the absolute path of the website.

 Exploiting os.system()